Snackya/KH2PC-rando-setup-guide/README.md

 3. Copy the FAF99301.pnach.lua into the "scripts" folder you created before.

 ## Finally
-- Interal: Run your newly patched .exe.
+- Interal: Run your newly patched game .exe.
 (Press F2 to open the console.
 F3 then changes the refresh rate.)
 - External: Run your original game .exe followed by the LuaBackend.exe.

 ## Acknowledgments